pytchlang/pytch-vm/doc/source/user/sprite.rst

 appears and you can change the Sprite's appearance using commands.

-If a Sprite is to appear on the stage then it has to have at least one costume (it's OK for a sprite to be invisible, and then it doesnt' need to have any costumes at all).
+If a Sprite is to appear on the stage then it has to have at least one costume (it's OK for a sprite to be invisible, and then it doesn't need to have any costumes at all).
 Costumes are controlled by a variable in each Sprite that lists the images that the Sprite can have.
 To use an image you have to upload it to your project, and then